-Subproject Activities:
+Sub-project Activities:

-To implement the proposed subproject intervention following tentative activates to be performed at sub-project areas
+To implement the proposed sub-project intervention following tentative activates to be performed at sub-project areas

-- In the proposed sites,required cleaning, earth excavation, brick work, ring pits placement, placement of long pan with U trap, etc. For household toilet 2 sets of ring pits will be required, one set will be used as containment well & another is soak well.
-300mm height& 1200 mm diameter 7 rings will be used for each pit.
+- Site selection (already done), site cleaning, earth excavation, brick work, ring pits placement, placement of long pan with U trap, etc. For household toilet 2 sets of ring pits will be required, one set will be used as containment well & another is sock well.
+300mm thick & 1200 mm diameter 7 ring will be used for each pit.
 Bottom of containment well will be sealed with 100mm thick RCC casting.
-Same design will be used for every single toilet. - Construction of toilet superstructure with CI sheet, angle, etc. - Supply of Bucket, water pot (mug &bodna), brush for cleaning, basket (for used toilet paper, menstrual waste, etc.), sticker on awareness to put the menstrual pad or cloths in bin not inside the toilet - Environmental & Social monitoring Works
+Same design will be used for every single toilet. - Construction of toilet superstructure with CI sheet, angle, etc. - Supply of Bucket, water pot (mug & bodna), brush for cleaning, basket (for used toilet paper, menstrual waste, etc.), sticker on awareness to put the menstrual pad or cloths in bin not inside the toilet - Environmental & Social monitoring Works.

-Typical design of HH toilet is attached in Appendix-4.
+Typical design of HH toilet is attached within Appendix-4.

-Estimated footprint / land area: Proposed lands for constructing thehousehold toilets are vacant, actually vacant lands within DRP HHs are selected for HH toilets.
-It's been roughly estimated that about 8-15 square meter land (8 sqm. for Option: 2 and 15 sqm. for Option: 1 & 3) would be required for eachhousehold toilet.
-Around 20 people (4 DRP HHs) will use eachhousehold toilet.
+Estimated footprint / land area: Proposed lands for constructing the household toilets are vacant, actually vacant lands within DRP HHs are selected for HH toilets.
+It's been roughly estimated that about 10 square meter land would be required for each household toilet.
+Around 15 to 20 people (3 to 4 DRP HHS) will use each household toilet.